Homeowners Insurance for Homes in Need of Repair

 How Repairs Affect Your Insurance Eligibility

-Not all repairs carry the same weight when it comes to getting approved for homeowners insurance.
+Not all repairs carry the same weight for getting approved for homeowners insurance.
 Insurers focus on fixes that reduce risk, and certain repairs can make the difference between limited coverage and a standard policy.

 Prioritizing safety and structural repairs first is the most effective way to improve your chances of securing affordable coverage.